jonerer/semla/README.md

 # semla
 Semla is a server-side Node.js web framework.

+# Status
+Semla is no longer being worked on.
+It was a lot of fun, but took a bit too much time.

 ## Features
  - Ergonomic and typesafe ORM (including migrations)
  - Powerful templating